 - If the minor has prerequisites, courses used as prerequisites to a major may also count as prerequisites to the minor.

-- Advanced Placement credits may not be used to meet the requirements of a minor, but may be used to meet prerequisites.
+- Test credits may not be used to meet the requirements of a minor, but may be used to meet prerequisites.

 - Courses elected to meet the requirements of a minor also may be part of the student's area distribution plan.

-- A student must earn an overall GPA of at least 2.0 in the minor, including any prerequisites.
+- A student must earn an overall GPA of at least 2.0 in the minor, including any departmental prerequisites necessary for the completion of the minor.

 - Courses that are part of a student's minor may also meet the Language Requirement, the Upper-Level Writing Requirement, the Race & Ethnicity Requirement, or the Quantitative Reasoning Requirement.